rainfly123/cliveserver/README.md

 cliveserver
 ===========
- This is a open source software, its goal is to remux input stream , as to support playback on multi-platform, for example , android platform, ios platform, windows platform.
+ This is a open source software, its objective is to remux input stream , as to support playback on multi-platform, for example , android platform, ios platform, windows platform.
- Its functionalities are similar to crtmpserver
+ Its functionalities are similar to crtmpserver , but you will find cliveserver is very useful in reality besides, cliveserver is for free completely. you could use it in your commerical software without any worry.
 Input and Output
 =========
   The input format could be TS over TCP, FLV over TCP, output could be HLS segment, HDS segment